LarisantosIT/osTicket-Installation/README.md

 <p>
 </p>
 <p>
-Open IIS Manager and under "Manage Server" to the right you want to restart, stop and start the server.
+Open IIS Manager and under "Manage Server" to the right you want to restart, stop and start the server

-Then on the left hand side of IIS naviagte to Sites->Default->osTicket on the right, click "Browse*.80" From there your default browser should open osTicket webserver.
+Then on the left hand side of IIS naviagte to Sites->Default->osTicket on the right, click "Browse*.80"

+From there your default browser should open osTicket webserver
 </p>
 <img src="https://i.imgur.com/7fYjD7N.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />